Islamists set to dominate in Egypt vote

 Regions voting in the second round include Giza, a part of Cairo; the eastern cities of Ismailiya and Suez; Aswan and Sohag to the south; and Nile Delta regions in the north.

-(Additional reporting by Shaimaa Fayed and Reuters Television; Writing by Edmund Blair; Editing by Mark Heinrich)
+(Additional reporting by Shaimaa Fayed and Reuters Television; Writing by Edmund Blair; Editing by Alistair Lyon)